LauranceLin/laurancelin.github.io/content/_index.en.md

   enable: true
 ---

-I’m *Laurance Lin*, currently a third-year undergraduate at National Taiwan University, majoring in Information Management with a secondary focus on Economics.
+I’m *Laurance Lin*, an undergraduate at National Taiwan University, majoring in Information Management with a secondary focus on Economics.
 I’m particularly interested in the application of machine learning and econometric techniques to problems in quantitative finance and business analytics.

 ---